adrianyorke/robotframework-cookbook/README.md

 For larger submissions simply clone this repository, create a feature branch (or work directly on master) and submit a pull request to merge your branch.
 If you are not comfortable with Git workflow then simply post your submission on the [#cookbook](https://app.slack.com/client/T07PJQ9S7/CU5RQ87K3) Slack channel and I will help you publish your recipe or case study.

-# Installation and Useage
+# Installation and Usage

-Python and Robot Framework must be installed prior to using Robot Framework - Cookbook.
+Python and Robot Framework must be installed prior to using [Robot Framework Robocop](https://github.com/MarketSquare/robotframework-robocop).
 Download [Python](https://www.python.org/downloads/) and add to [PATH](https://docs.python.org/3/using/windows.html#the-full-installer) during installation, then, use a command-line interpreter of your choice and run the following to install Robot Framework:

-> $ pip install pip install robotframework
+> $ pip install robotframework

 You can check if the installation was succesful by running the following command:
 > $ robot --version

-After confirming Robot Framework installation was a success, clone the Robot Framework - Cookbook repistory by running the following command:
+After confirming Robot Framework installation was a success, clone the [Robot Framework Robocop](https://github.com/MarketSquare/robotframework-robocop) repository by running the following command:

 > $ git clone https://github.com/adrianyorke/robotframework-cookbook.git

 Once the repository has been cloned, you can install relevant libraries by navigating to the tests folder and running:

-> pip install -r .\requirements-[version].txt
+> $ pip install -r ./tests/requirements-[version].txt

 # Table of contents
 1. Standard Library - [BuiltIn](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html)<br>